Go Back Up

 Why is diversity and inclusion important?

 While diversity and inclusion are important for your employees, why does it matter for your organization?
-From a business perspective, diversity and inclusion can result in higher revenue growth thanks to increasing productivity and teamwork and reduced employee turnover.

-According to an analysis by Great Place to Work1, the 100 companies with the most significant gaps in experiences between white employees and people of color saw an average revenue growth of only 8.6%.
+According to an analysis by Great Place to Work2, the 100 companies with the most significant gaps in experiences between white employees and people of color saw an average revenue growth of only 8.6%.
 In comparison, the 100 companies with the smallest gaps saw 11.1% growth.

 Diverse teams with inclusive cultures are also more likely to be innovative in their field and be able to recruit from a more diverse talent pool.

-How you can create an inclusive environment
+How you can create an inclusive work environment

 • Conduct unconscious bias training and diversity training